chains-project/bacardi/results/results_baseline_api_diff_cot/gpt-4o-mini/923a6b2027e3ca1762deb6a60fc0a768c284122b/patches/patch1/responses/MkQueryMatchers.java_response.txt

      */
     public static Matcher<MkQuery> hasQuery(final Matcher<String> query) {
         return new MkQueryUriMatcher(
-            Is.<URI>hasProperty("rawQuery", query) // Updated to use Is instead of Matchers );
+            org.hamcrest.core.Is.<URI>hasProperty("rawQuery", query) // Updated to use Is class );
     }